shnewto/ashpaper/ashpaper-bin/README.md

 ashpaper lovely-poem.eso
 ```

-And it will produce the output:
+And it will produce the String:
 ```
 24
 ```